MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ActualRehearseBootTimeInMs** – This is the actual time taken for the connections to be created.

-- **AdaptationTextSize** – This is the size of the text that is send to service.
+- **AdaptationTextSize** – This is the size of the text that is sent to service.

 - **AuthDurationInMs** – This is the time taken in milliseconds for authentication (refresh the auth token).